astropy/photutils/docs/psf.rst

 Care should be taken in defining the star groups.
 As noted above, simultaneously fitting very large star groups is computationally expensive and error-prone.
+Due to the way compound Astropy models are constructed, large groups currently also require large amounts of memory.
 A warning will be raised if the number of sources in a group exceeds 25.

 Local Background Subtraction